zweimach/ghc/docs/users_guide/glasgow_exts.rst

 function body is small, or it is applied to interesting-looking arguments etc).
 Another way to understand the semantics is this:

--  For both ``INLINE`` and ``NOINLINE``, the phase number says when inlining is allowed at all.
+-  For both :pragma:`INLINE` and :pragma:`NOINLINE`, the phase number says when inlining is allowed at all.

--  The ``INLINE`` pragma has the additional effect of making the function body look small, so that when inlining is allowed it is very likely to happen.
+-  The :pragma:`INLINE` pragma has the additional effect of making the function body look small, so that when inlining is allowed it is very likely to happen.

-The same phase-numbering control is available for RULES (:ref:`rewrite-rules`).
+The same phase-numbering control is available for :pragma:`RULE`\s (:ref:`rewrite-rules`).

 .. _line-pragma: